devhartley/Gangsir_MC_LuaPrograms/README.md

 ***-Gangsir's base info getter***

 This is an OpenComputers port of my old base manager for Computercraft.
 This program scans and manages a reactor, a power bank of some sort, (Mekanism, Ender IO) and a tank.
 (Mekanism portable tanks, drums, or Ender IO tanks) This is my most frequently updated program.
+This program can be used with my tablet client, found at my [Github](https://github.com/NoahNMorton/MinecraftLuaPrograms).
+Both this and my table client use port `21481`.

 ***-GUI Program launcher***